Nipa palm vinegar

 Nipa palm vinegar, also known as sukang sasâ or sukang nipa, is a traditional Filipino vinegar made from the sap of the nipa palm (Nypa fruticans).
 It is one of the four main types of vinegars in the Philippines along with coconut vinegar, cane vinegar, and kaong palm vinegar.
 It is usually sold under the generic label of "palm vinegar".

 Nipa palm vinegar is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food movement.
 Along with other traditional vinegars in the Philippines, it is threatened by the increasing use of industrially-produced vinegars.

 Names

-Nipa palm vinegar is known as sukang sasa or sukang nipa in native languages in the Philippines.
-Both nipa and sasa are the native names of the nipa palm in Tagalog; while sukâ (with the Tagalog enclitic suffix -ng) means "vinegar".
+Nipa palm vinegar is known as sukang sasâ or sukang nipa in native languages in the Philippines.
+Both nipa and sasâ are the native names of the nipa palm in Tagalog; while sukà (with the Tagalog enclitic suffix -ng) means "vinegar".
 It is also known as sukang Paombong after the town of Paombong, Bulacan where it is a traditional industry.
-The name of the town itself is allegedly from Tagalog bumbóng ("bamboo tube"), the main equipment in gathering nipa sap before plastic or glass containers became prevalent.
-It is also sometimes known as sukang tubâ, from tubâ, the general term for palm toddy produced from various palm trees in the Philippines, including coconut, buri palm (Corypha elata), and kaong palm (Arenga pinnata).
+The name of the town in turn is allegedly from the Tagalog bumbóng ("bamboo tube"), the main tool for gathering nipa sap before the use of plastic and glass containers.
+It is also sometimes known as sukang tubâ, from tubâ, the generic term for palm toddy in the Philippines, including coconut, buri palm (Corypha elata), and kaong palm (Arenga pinnata).